Explore: MBA Admission Process in India, How to apply for MBA Admission in India

 2. Letters of Recommendation: Endorsements from Your Peers

 Soliciting strong and effective letters of recommendation is a key part of the MBA admissions process in India.
-Choose your recommenders carefully, choosing people who know you well in professional or academic settings and can give you specific and helpful feedback on both your professional and personal qualities, your achievements, your leadership potential, and your overall fit for a demanding MBA program.
+Choose your recommenders carefully, selecting people who know you well in professional or academic settings and can give you specific and helpful feedback on both your professional and personal qualities, your achievements, your leadership potential, and your overall fit for a demanding MBA program.

 Give your chosen recommenders ample time to write a good recommendation and give them thorough and relevant information about your application, including your career goals, the specific programs to which you are applying, and your most significant accomplishments.
 Follow up politely to see that the letters are filed by deadlines.
 Strong and positive letters of recommendation from credible sources can make a significant difference in your overall application and give valuable outside validation of your candidacy in competition for admission to an MBA program in India.